 The concept of block decomposition was introduced in \cite{MroWan2025}; however the authors refer to its elements as simply blocks, not (combinatorial) isolating blocks.
-Also note, that in various works on multivector fields, the definition of the Morse decomposition vary depending on context.
-In particular, Definition \ref{def:morse_decomposition} coincides with the one introduced in \cite{LKMW2022}.
-However, in papers focused on algorithms or computations \cite{DJKKLM2019, DeLiMrSl2024, DeLiHa2025}, ``Morse decomposition'' refers to what we call a block partition.
-With the distinction on Morse and block decomposition we intend to unify this ambiguity.
+Also note, that in various works on multivector fields, the definition of the Morse decomposition varies depending on context.
+In particular, Definition \ref{def:morse_decomposition} coincides with the one introduced in \cite{LKMW2022, LiMiMr2025}.
+However, in papers focused on algorithms or computations \cite{DJKKLM2019, DeLiMrSl2024, DeLiHa2026}, ``Morse decomposition'' refers to what we call a block partition.
+With the distinction between Morse and block decompositions we intend to avoid this ambiguity.

-We write $\cM$ or $\cB$ for a Morse or a block decomposition respectively, omitting $\PP$ when it can be deduced from the context.
+We write $\cM$ or $\cB$ for a Morse or a block decomposition, respectively, omitting $\PP$ when it can be deduced from the context.
 We call the minimal order satisfying~\ref{it:morse_decomposition_paths} or \ref{it:block_decomposition_paths} the \emph{flow induced order} .
 Any extension of the partial order $(\PP,\leq)$ to a linear order is called an \emph{admissible linear order} for $\cM$ or $\BD$.

 There is a simple correspondence between block and Morse decompositions.
-Namely, as we prove in the next proposition, every $\BD$ induces Morse decomposition
+Namely, as we prove in the next proposition, every $\BD$ induces the Morse decomposition

 We omit $\cV$ when it is clear from the context and write $\indMD{\BD}$.
 We say that a block decomposition $\BD$ \emph{covers} Morse decomposition $\MD$ if $\BDmd=\MD$.
-By Remark~\ref{rem:MD_is_BD}, every Morse decomposition admits at least one (trivially) covering block decomposition.
+By Remark~\ref{rem:MD_is_BD}, every Morse decomposition admits at least one (trivial) covering block decomposition.